smaremanda/add-in-docs/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 ## Prerequisites for creating a task pane add-in that reads Project Server reporting data

-Following are the prerequisites for creating a Project task pane add-in that reads the  **ProjectData** service of a Project Web App instance in an on-premises installation of Project Server 2013:
+The following are the prerequisites for creating a Project task pane add-in that reads the  **ProjectData** service of a Project Web App instance in an on-premises installation of Project Server 2013:

 - Ensure that you have installed the most recent service packs and Windows updates on your local development computer.
 The operating system can be Windows 7, Windows 8, Windows Server 2008, or Windows Server 2012.